NZ Supreme Court to hear Megaupload evidence appeal

 Dotcom can now appeal to the Supreme Court against a lower court’s ruling in March that the U.S. Federal Bureau of Investigation does not have to hand over all of its evidence against the German national in its extradition bid.

-His defence team has argued that withholding evidence puts Dotcom at a disadvantage in fighting the extradition case.
+His defense team has argued that withholding evidence puts Dotcom at a disadvantage in fighting the extradition case.

 Washington has filed a 109-page case to have Dotcom sent to the United States, the contents of which are suppressed.